markwalder-eu/dynamicdns/README.md

 ## AWS Setup

-* Create on AWS Route 53 a new hosted zone (if you don't already have one you want to reuse [AWS Console - Route 53](https://console.aws.amazon.com/route53/home)
+* Create on AWS Route 53 a new hosted zone (if you don't already have one you want to reuse) - [AWS Console - Route 53](https://console.aws.amazon.com/route53/home)
 > Note: Remember the zone id of the created (or existing) Route 53 hosted zone for later use

-* Create on AWS a new S3 Bucket (if you don't already have one you want to reuse) [AWS Console - S3](https://console.aws.amazon.com/s3/home)
+* Create on AWS a new S3 Bucket (if you don't already have one you want to reuse) - [AWS Console - S3](https://console.aws.amazon.com/s3/home)
 > Note: Remember the S3 bucket name of the created (or existing) S3 bucket for later use

-* Create on AWS a new certificate in certificate manager (if you don't already have one you want to reuse) [AWS Console - Certificate Manager](https://console.aws.amazon.com/acm/home)
+* Create on AWS a new certificate in certificate manager (if you don't already have one you want to reuse) - [AWS Console - Certificate Manager](https://console.aws.amazon.com/acm/home)
 > Note: Remember the certificate name of the created (or existing) certificate for later use